yang521/yang521.github.io/_publications/2009-10-01-paper-title-number-1.md

 Applications, Vol. 102, 160-174, 2021.
 IF: 3.218 Q1

 13. Junxiang Yang, Junseok Kim*, The stabilized-trigonometric scalar auxiliary variable approach for gradient flows and its efficient schemes, Journal of Engineering Mathematics, Vol. 129, 18, 2021.
 IF: 1.444 Q4

+14. Junxiang Yang, Junseok Kim*, Efficient and structure-preserving time-dependent auxiliary variable method for a conservative Allen–Cahn type surfactant system, Engineering with Computers, Vol. 38, 5231-5250, 2022.
+IF: 8.083 Q1